0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

         axi.wdata = cache_data[set_ptr];
         cache_state = state;
         next_set_ptr = set_ptr;
-        // csr flushing keeps value by default, only set at beginning of flush and deset a end of flush next_csr_flushing = csr_flushing;
+        // csr flushing keeps value by default
+        // only set at beginning of flush and deset a end of flush next_csr_flushing = csr_flushing;

         case (state)
             IDLE: begin
-                // when idling, we simple read and write, no problem ! if(read_enable && write_enable) $display("ERROR, CAN'T READ AND WRITE AT THE SAME TIME!!!");
+                // when idling, we simple read and write, no problem ! if(read_enable && write_enable) $display("ERROR");

                 else if(hit && read_enable) begin
                     // async reads